rust-lang/rust/active/0070-error-chaining.md

 abstract backtrace (often more immediately helpful than a full backtrace).

+The `Any` bound is needed to allow *downcasting* of errors.
+This RFC stipulates that it must be possible to downcast errors in the style of the `Any` trait, but leaves unspecified the exact implementation strategy.
+(If trait object upcasting was available, one could simply upcast to `Any`; otherwise, we will likely need to duplicate the `downcast` APIs as blanket `impl`s on `Error` objects.)

 It's worth comparing the `Error` trait to the most widespread error type in `libstd`, `IoError`: